itenium-be/blog-posts/productivity/regex/2023-04-10-regex-introduction.md

 Some examples (or [a full list](https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816)):
 - Features not implemented. ex: named capture groups in JS (since added in [ECMAScript 2018](https://github.com/tc39/proposal-regexp-named-groups))
 - `\b` vs `<|>` for example in Visual Studio
-- Different behavior of 'small' syntax errors. ex: throwing vs silently continueing
+- Different behavior of 'small' syntax errors. ex: throwing vs silently continuing
 - .NET has `(?#comment)`, Java has not.
 Java has `\Q...\E`, .NET has not